rage/java-programming/data/part-3/1-discovering-errors.md

 <!-- <text-box variant='learningObjectives' name='Oppimistavoitteet'> -->
 <text-box variant='learningObjectives' name='Learning Objectives'>

-- You can use comments to clarify your code
+ - Know the term perceptual blindness, and know can learn to regodnize essential (and unessential) things with practice.
+ - Know ways to comment code, and understand the importance of variable names on readability of your code.

-- You know how to begin searching for the causes of errors
+ - Know the concept print-debugging, and know how to search for errors in the source code by printing.

 </text-box>